 Involvement Ministers Network

-Between April 24 and August 27 of this year (2017), I took it upon myself to go searching for other folks that do what I do as an involvement minister.
-My goal was to create an IM Network, and I think I have.
+Between April 24 and August 27 of 2017, I took it upon myself to go searching for other folks that do what I do as an involvement minister.
+My goal was to create an IM Network.
 As of this moment, I do not have permission to share names and email addresses.
-But hopefully soon, I will be able to share it.
-Following is what I learned from 242 calls to 242 churches of Christ.
+Following is what I learned from over 242 calls (many of them repeat calls) to 242 churches of Christ.

 The criteria for my calls along with some findings are as follows:

 - Congregations of 300+ members in Tennessee and connecting States were called by phone.
-(I assumed that most congregations cannot afford two ministers unless there are at least 300 members).
+(I assumed that most congregations could not afford two ministers unless there are at least 300 members).
 Several larger congregations had as many as four ministers (some even more) but none was an IM.

 - I found the ‘gate keepers’ very professional, friendly and helpful.
 I am proud of the ladies who answered their congregation’s office phones.
-In several cases, larger congregations did not have anyone to answer the phone and/or they didn’t have an answering machine.
-I was a bit shocked.
-To be honest, my first thought was: how do members get in contact with the church and how did these churches ever grow to their present size??
+In several cases, however, larger congregations did not have anyone to answer the phone and/or they didn’t have an answering machine.

 - I did not call Non-institutional or One Cupper congregations primarily because few if any of them have over 300 members.